 - Apartments in the upper part of Chipmunk mountain

-El Cotillo is a lovely quiet fishing village on the north-west coast that has expanded with tourism but still manages to retain is quiet village feel.
-In fact it is my choice for the best place to stay in Fuerteventura – but I am biased and like peace and quiet.
+El Cotillo is a lovely, quiet fishing village on the north-west coast that has expanded with tourism but retains its quiet village feel.
+It is my choice for the best place to stay in Fuerteventura – but I am biased and like peace and quiet.

-It is perfect for a relaxing holiday for couples of all ages with lovely beaches, some being quiet and safe for swimming (for children too) and others popular with surfers and kite surfers.
+It is perfect for a relaxing holiday for couples of all ages looking for Fuerteventura quiet resorts.
+With lovely beaches, some are quiet and safe for swimming (for children too) and others are popular with kite surfers.